 "De Chirico repeated the same images throughout his life.
 I believe he did it not only because people and dealers asked him to do it, but because he liked it and viewed repetition as a way of expressing himself.
 This is probably what we have in common."

 – Andy Warhol

-Omer Tiroche Gallery is pleased to announce the forthcoming exhibition, Eat, Sleep, Paint, Repeat, which examines the role of repetition in the work of thirteen leading modern and contemporary artists.
+Omer Tiroche Gallery is pleased to announce the forthcoming exhibition, Eat, Sleep, Paint, Repeat, which examines the role of repetition in the work of eleven leading modern and contemporary artists.
 The exhibition aims to highlight the various strands of repetition that exist in these different artists’ work throughout a period of 70 years, who worked within traditions of Geometric Abstraction, Pop Art, and Op Art, among others.

 With the dawn of the Industrial Revolution, the concept of mass production - identical items being produced through the repeated actions of machines, and later, human beings working on an assembly line - became part of the collective understanding for the first time.
 This fundamentally changed how society thought about creation.
 In the survey presented, we see artists from different contexts responding to the question of how repetition, both as an action, and as a product, affects the world of art.

 A reflection on repetition in art would be incomplete without looking at the work of Andy Warhol, iconic for his exploration of originality in his use of images and printing methods.
 The Disquieting Muses (after de Chirico), 1982 repeats the famous work by Giorgio De Chirico four times in a grid across the canvas.
 The two artists share a kinship through their career-long interest in repetition, something which particularly struck Warhol when he saw an exhibition catalogue depicting 18 slightly different versions De Chirico produced of The Disquieting Muses between 1945-1962.
 Warhol created four versions of this work, adding a new layer of meaning to De Chirico’s original work, and building on the theme he first started.